Testing Support Size More Efficiently Than Learning Histograms: Introduction

-\paragraph*{Good lower bounds on support size.} Quoting I.~J.~Good in \cite{BF93}, ``I don't believe it is usually possible to estimate the number of unseen species [\ie support size]\dots but only an approximate lower bound to that number.''
-So, in lieu of an estimate, what is the best lower bound we can get? \begin{boxquestion} Given $m$ samples from a distribution $p$ and parameter $\epsilon \in (0,1)$, what is the biggest number $\widehat S$ that we can output, while still satisfying $\widehat S \leq (1+\epsilon)|\supp(p)|$? \end{boxquestion} Our algorithm can produce lower bounds as large as $\Omega(\tfrac{\epsilon}{\log(1/\epsilon)} m \log m)$ out of only $m$ samples.
+Quoting I.~J.~Good in \cite{BF93}, ``I don't believe it is usually possible to estimate the number of unseen species [\ie support size]\dots but only an approximate lower bound to that number.''
+So, in lieu of an estimate, what is the best lower bound we can get? \begin{question} Given $m$ samples from a distribution $p$ and parameter $\epsilon \in (0,1)$, what is the biggest number $\widehat S$ that we can output, while still satisfying $\widehat S \leq (1+\epsilon)|\supp(p)|$? \end{question} Our algorithm can produce lower bounds as large as $\Omega(\tfrac{\epsilon}{\log(1/\epsilon)} m \log m)$ out of only $m$ samples.
 Let us formalize the quality of these lower bounds.
 A reasonable target for such a ``Good'' lower bound $\widehat S$ is that it should exceed the \emph{$\epsilon$-effective support size}, the smallest number of elements covering $1-\epsilon$ probability mass: